enviodev/docs/blog/2023-12-19-envio-community-update-5.md

 ### Bounty & Grant Programs

 As phase 1 of the [Envio bounty program](https://x.com/envio_indexer/status/1704136858874052974?s=20) comes to a close we are incredibly proud and grateful for all the hard work and dedication would like to personally thank every graduate and participant who took on the challenge and gave us some incredible feedback.
 Our "[Build Bigger.
 Ship Faster" Grant Program](https://docs.envio.dev/blog/envio-grant-program-now-live) and phase 1 of our Bounty Program provided various opportunities for developers of all skill sets to showcase their talents.
-Notable contributions from our bounty graduates include "Mogithehurt" for building a [multi-chain POAP indexer](https://docs.envio.dev/blog/envio-bounty-graduate-poap-multi-chain-indexer), “en0c” for shipping an [ERC4626 indexer for tokenized vault contracts,](https://docs.envio.dev/blog/envio-bounty-erc4626-tokenized-vault-indexer) “brymes” for the [ENS indexer](https://github.com/Brymes/Envio-ENS-Indexer), and “codingsh” developing an indexer for [on-chain governance contracts](https://github.com/developerfred/envio-indexer-template-gov/tree/codingsh-onchain-indexer).
+Notable contributions from our bounty graduates include "Mogithehurt" for building a [multi-chain POAP indexer](https://docs.envio.dev/blog/envio-bounty-graduate-poap-multi-chain-indexer) and “en0c” for shipping an [ERC4626 indexer for tokenized vault contracts](https://docs.envio.dev/blog/envio-bounty-erc4626-tokenized-vault-indexer).
 These initiatives emphasized our commitment to empowering developers, fostering creativity, and rewarding impactful contributions.

 We plan to launch phase 2 of the Envio bounty program in Q1 of 2024 where you can expect to see some exciting bounties that are focused on the creation of interesting use cases and templates so be sure to keep an eye out in our [Discord](https://discord.com/invite/Q9qt8gZ2fX) and/or our [Dework](https://app.dework.xyz/envio) profile for new bounty submissions and announcements.